GSA/digitalgov.gov/content/posts/2015-04-07-why-your-social-traffic-looks-low-in-analytics-tools.md

 It means that you might have 4,000 people click a bit.ly or ow.ly link in your social post and not get any credit for it in web analytics tools.
 Instead, it _looks_ like those people came to the page directly, either by typing it into the url bar or through a bookmark.
 So, when looking at sources of traffic, “direct” is often misleadingly high, while “social” is head-scratchingly low (especially if your agency relies on Twitter, where url shorteners are most commonly used).
 For the record, [other things can drive up “direct” traffic](https://www.WHATEVER/2012/10/19/feds-shed-light-on-dark-social/), too.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/420-x-217-Screen-Shot-2015-04-06-at-2.44.jpg" alt="This list shows how social ranks low in numbers on one of the profiles in DAP.
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/420-x-217-Screen-Shot-2015-04-06-at-2.44.jpg" alt="This list shows how social ranks low in numbers on one of the profiles in DAP.
 In first place is organic search referrals with 4,653,238 referrals.
 In second place is website referrals, with 4,414,231 referrals.
 In third place is direct traffic with 3,533,846 referrals.
-In fourth place is social referrals, with 109,801 referrals." %}
+In fourth place is social referrals, with 109,801 referrals." >}}

 In the figures above, social media appears as only a small portion of referrals, behind organic searches, website referrals, and direct traffic.
 The low number of social referrals is even more evident in the pie chart representation.